rugbyprof/3013-Algorithms/Assignments/08-P03/README.md

 ## Assignment

+Using a Trie (implementation of one is given [here](https://www.techiedelight.com/cpp-implementation-trie-data-structure/)) perform the same "auto suggestions" we did with the linked list data structure in P02.
+The goal of this project is to show the speed up that should be gained by choosing a proper data structure to solve the problem.
+We used a linked list for the previous implementation, and now we are choosing to use a Trie which is designed for just the type of searching we are performing.

 ### Requirements
 - Write a program that will read in a dictionary file from [dict_w_defs.json](../../Resources/04-Data/dictionary_files/dict_w_defs.json) and store it in a **Trie Tree**.
-- Define a `wordNode` to be a struct or a class to hold a `word` and `definition`.
-- The binary tree should hold `wordNodes`.
+- Trie's are implemented somewhat differently than our previous data structures.
-- Time how long it takes to load the data into your binary search tree (we will use that later as well).
+- Time how long it takes to load the data into your Trie tree.
-- After your dictionary (tree) is loaded, we are going to perform "autosuggestions" when a user types characters at the console.
+- After your dictionary (Trie) is loaded, we are going to perform "autosuggestions" when a user types characters at the console.
 - Suggestions will start after 1 character is typed, however only the top 10 suggestions will be printed along with the total number of matching words (example output below).
 - The time it takes to find each suggestion will be displayed in seconds.